kaifang98/tq_22/Cloud/README.md

 `by bringing multiple services together to serve the client's business needs`

 ##
-What distinguishes Accenture’s Cloud capabilities from our competitors?
+What distinguishes A’s Cloud capabilities from our competitors?
 <!-- `providing end-to-end solutioning that includes technology, innovation, and industry specialization` -->
 `allowing clients to choose the memory, location, and speed of the Cloud services that they want to use`

 ##
-To help build credibility with a potential new client, an Accenture Sales Lead shares the story of Accenture’s own journey to the Cloud.
+To help build credibility with a potential new client, an A Sales Lead shares the story of A’s own journey to the Cloud.

-Which statement is true about Accenture’s own Cloud transformation journey?
+Which statement is true about A’s own Cloud transformation journey?
-`Accenture has implemented our Cloud solutions at scale and delivered clear business value.`
+`A has implemented our Cloud solutions at scale and delivered clear business value.`

 ##
 A popular photo editing application provides customers with the option of